BROADSoftware/HADeploy/docsite/docs/index.md

 * Initial data sets.
 * …

-Current deployment tools does not provide plugins for Hadoop components.
+Current deployment tools do not provide plugins for Hadoop components.
 And each component has its own configuration and authorization  system, designed and implemented independently.

-HADeploy is designed to resolve these issues.
-Thus allowing Continuous Integration and Continuous Deployment practices in the Hadoop world.
+HADeploy is designed to solve these issues.
+Thus facilitating the adoption of Continuous Integration and Continuous Deployment practices in the Hadoop world.

 ## How it works

 ![Screenshot](img/archi1.png)

-HADeploy is installed on a specific node, out of the cluster perimeter.
-It could be a user’s Linux workstation.
+A single HADeploy installation can deal with multiple clusters.

-Of course, a single HADeploy installation can address several clusters.
+It can be installed on an dedicated node, or on a user’s Linux workstation as long as it is provided with appropriate admin privileges.

 From this node, HADeploy will issue appropriate commands to be executed on the different nodes of the target cluster.